Stephen M. Ross: RSE Ventures

 RSE Ventures is a private investment firm that focuses on sports and entertainment, media and marketing, food and lifestyle, and technology.
-RSE Ventures was co-founded in 2012 by Ross and Matt Higgins, former executive vice president of the New York Jets and current vice chairman of the Miami Dolphins.
+RSE Ventures was co-founded in 2012 by Ross and Matt Higgins, former executive vice president of the New York Jets.
 RSE builds, owns and operates a variety of companies, including the Drone Racing League, Thuzio, VaynerMedia, and Relevent.

-Kangaroo Media/FanVision

-Ross and Carl Peterson own Kangaroo Media, producer of FanVision.

 Civic and philanthropic activities

-Ross was co-chair of the University of Michigan's fundraising campaign, which was completed May 2007.